eddmann/eddmann.github.io/_posts/2021/2021-02-07-advent-of-code-2015-day-14-reindeer-olympics.md

 ```

 As we are not required to provide the name of the reindeer, we can omit this from the parsed representation.
-For our initial solution we are going to create a [Generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) which will yield the current distance travelled every second that is elasped.
+For our initial solution, we are going to create a [Generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) which will yield the current distance travelled every second that has elapsed.

 ```typescript
 function* simulate({